radcamp/radcamp.github.io/2016/index.md

 # {{ page.title }}

+15 - 19 August 2016
+University of Exeter
-15-19 August 2016, University of Exeter, Penryn Campus, Cornwall, UK
+Penryn Campus, Cornwall
+UK

 Welcome to Penryn and the University of Exeter.
 We are delighted to welcome you to the course and hope you will learn and enjoy much during the next week.